 - an email,

 Variations of your proposal are randomly presented to your user segments.
-You will have the opportunity to find out if a particular color attracts your audience, if a particular email subject generates a better opening rate, if the location of your CTA (call to action) is in the right place… In fact, you can really test everything🧪!
+You will have the opportunity to find out if a particular color attracts your audience, if a particular email subject generates a better opening rate, if the location of your CTA (call to action) or any other critical elements are in the right place… In fact, you can test everything really🧪!

-Once you’ve found the message that shows the most performance, you’re going to be able to use it on the rest of your lead base.
+Once you’ve found the message that gives the best performance, you’re going to be able to use it on the rest of your lead base.

 Therefore, A B testing becomes an indispensable step to experiment ⚗️ what works best among your users.

 The different tests you will perform are done on samples of your database.
-Be careful ☠️ to segment them well.
-The audiences must be similar so that they have the same final intention (like buying your products for example).
+Be careful ☠️ to categorize and sort them well.
+The audiences must be similar so that they (your visitors) have the same final intention (like buying your products for example).

-Let’s say you run these tests on 200 people, 100 of them will test version A and another 100 people will test on version B. If one of these versions performs better, it is considered a “winner” 🏆 because it will have given better results than the other.
+Let’s say you run these tests on 200 people (but it can be more or less, depending of your sample size), 100 (so half of them) of them will test version A and another 100 people will test on version B. If one of these versions performs better, it is considered a “winner” 🏆 because it will have given better results than the other.
 Of course, your customers or prospects are not aware that they are “undergoing” this test, so they act as if the presented solution is the right one ✔️.

-Okay, in theory, we figured out what it was.
-So now, how do we do it ?
+Okay, in theory, you understand what it was.
+But how do you now implement it in practice? xxx

 Step 1 of A B testing : Ask yourself the right questions